Environmental issues in the Niger Delta: Biological remediation

 The use of biological remediation has also been implemented in areas of the delta to detoxify and restore ecosystems damaged by oil spills.
-Bioremediation involves biological components in the remediation or cleanup of a specific site.
-A study conducted in Ogbogu located in one of the largest oil producing regions of Nigeria has utilized two plant species to clean up spills.
-The first stage of cleanup involves Hibiscus cannabinus, a plant species indigenous to West Africa.
+Bioremediation involves biological components in the remediation or clean-up of a specific site.
+A study conducted in Ogbogu located in one of the largest oil producing regions of Nigeria has utilised two plant species to clean up spills.
+The first stage of clean-up involves Hibiscus cannabinus, a plant species indigenous to West Africa.
 H. cannabinus is an annual herbaceous plant originally used for pulp production.
 This species has high rates of absorbency and can be laid down on top of the water to absorb oil.
 The oil saturated plant material is then removed and sent to a safe location where the hydrocarbons can be broken down and detoxified by microorganisms.
 The second stage of bioremediation involves a plant known as Vetiveria zizanioides, a perennial grass species.
 V. zizanioides has a deep fibrous root network that can both tolerate chemicals in the soil and can also detoxify soils through time requiring little maintenance.
 The people of Ogbogu hope to use these methods of bioremediation to improve the quality of drinking water, soil conditions, and the health of their surrounding environment.

-However bleak this situation may seem for the Niger Delta region there are clearly alternatives that can be implemented to save it from future contamination.
-Satellite imagery combined with the use of Geographical Information Systems (GIS) can be put to work to quickly identify and track spilled oil.
-To hasten the cleanup of spills, regional cleanup sites along the problem areas could help contain spills more quickly.
-To make these tasks feasible more funding must be provided by the stakeholders of the oil industry.
-Non governmental organizations will keep fighting the damaging effects of oil, but will not win the battle alone.

 Movement for protection of the Niger Delta

 Conflict in the Niger Delta rose sharply in the early 1990s resulting from deteriorating environmental conditions for local inhabitants stemming from major oil spills and other petroleum extraction activities of foreign Big oil companies and their contractors.
 Many of the Niger Delta's inhabitants, including minority ethnic groups, particularly the Ogoni and the Ijaw people, feel they are being exploited and their ability to earn a living on their land is being undermined.
 Ethnic and political unrest continued throughout the 1990s despite the return to democracy and the election of the Obasanjo government in 1999.

-The Movement for the Survival of the Ogoni People (MOSOP) is a grass-roots social movement organization of the indigenous Ogoni people of Central Niger Delta.
-MOSOP is an umbrella organization of eleven member groups that together represent over 700,000 indigenous Ogoni in a non-violent campaign for social, economic and environmental justice in the Niger Delta.
-MOSOP was founded in 1990 by the award-winning environmental activist Ken Saro-Wiwa.
+The Movement for the Survival of the Ogoni People (MOSOP) is a grass-roots social movement organisation of the indigenous Ogoni people of Central Niger Delta.
+MOSOP is an umbrella organisation of eleven member groups that together represent over 700,000 indigenous Ogoni in a non-violent campaign for social, economic and environmental justice in the Niger Delta.
+MOSOP was founded in 1990 by the award-winning environmental activist Ken Saro-Wiwa, who was later executed by the government.
+In response, his family sued Shell, alleging that it was complicit in the execution, alongside other human rights abuses.
+The case was settled in 2009.